 Well, it happened: you lost a tooth.
 Whether it occurred due to an injury, gum disease, tooth decay, or some other more exotic reason, you’ve got a gap in your mouth that needs filling.
 And you’re thinking about a dental implant.

-First word of advice: Don’t wait.
-See your dentist for a consult right away.
-When your tooth falls out, the part of the jaw bone that supported it will start a process called resorption.
-Your body actually starts to reabsorb the bone cells from the area vacated by your tooth.
+The first word of advice: Don’t wait.
+Visit our dentist in Temecula for a consult right away.
+When your tooth falls out, the part of the jaw bone that supports it will start a process called resorption.
+Your body starts to reabsorb the bone cells from the area vacated by your tooth.
 In a matter of months, you can lose so much bone in that spot that there won’t be enough to support that snazzy dental implant.

 What can you do?